 Inviting a pet back for their second visit is always exciting for us.
 We love seeing how much they’ve grown and how much more comfortable they are with our facility and staff.
 Maggie and her owner were coming in for Maggie’s spay appointment.
 When they arrived, we could already see the positive improvement in Maggie’s health and stride just after a few short weeks.

 Knowing Maggie’s fragile history, we wanted to give her and her owner a moment to themselves before taking her back.
-As a veteran bred dog, Maggie produced tons, if not hundreds, of liters of puppies.
+As a veteran bred dog, Maggie produced tons, if not hundreds, of puppies.
 This surgery would provide her a fresh start, significant health benefits and peace of mind for her and her owner.

 At Pet Wellness Clinics, we offer a laser treatment that speeds up the healing and recovery time for spay and neuter surgeries.
 Maggie’s mom was thrilled when we shared how affordable it was and that Maggie would be back on her feet in no time.
 To prevent pets from licking at their stitches, we give pup parents the option of a “party hat” or a onesie for their pet’s recovery.
 Maggie’s owner gladly chose the onesie option because she feared the “party hat” would cause too much anxiety for Maggie’s sensitive well-being.